LangChain Output Parsers: Extract Structured Data from LLM Responses

 LLMs are stochastic.
 Even with format instructions, a model might occasionally return malformed JSON — an unclosed bracket, a trailing comma, or a conversational preamble before the JSON block.
 Here is what happens and how to handle it.

 The OutputParserException includes llm_output — the raw string the model returned before parsing failed.
 This is invaluable for debugging.
-You can log it, send it to an error tracker, or use it to refine your prompt.
+You can log it, send it to an error tracker, or feed it into LangSmith for tracing.
+Use LangChain callbacks to capture parser failures automatically across all your chains.

 CommaSeparatedListOutputParser — Quick Lists